Contents

 The StatusResponse returns as PENDING, COMPLETE, or FAILED, which represents the overall status of the asynchronous request.

-For MDM clients that subscribe to USER_MANAGEMENT notifications in Client Config, the server sends incremental notifications as it manages users.
-For more information, see Subscribing to Notifications.
+For device management services that subscribe to USER_MANAGEMENT notifications in Client Config, the server sends incremental notifications as it manages users.
+For more information, see Subscribing to notifications.

 See Also